trakyari/multiplayerSumoBot/README.md

 ```sh
   var gateway = `wss://example.domain/proxyBotExample`; // points to ESP proxy
 ```
+* A TURN server setup and running [(how to setup a TURN server)](https://ourcodeworld.com/articles/read/1175/how-to-create-and-configure-your-own-stun-turn-server-with-coturn-in-ubuntu-18-04)
 ### Installation

 1. Clone the repo into your cloud server